 Cut the markings, I like to use a seam ripper.

 Insert the snap, on the reverse place over the metal washer and fold the prongs outwards.

 Iron a piece of fusible interfacing over the top, on the back.
 This will help prevent the magnetic snap tearing the fabric over time.
 Read a more detailed tutorial for inserting magnetic snaps.

 Assemble the lining.

-Place the right sides together and sew the two side panels and along the bottom, leaving a 6″ (15cm) opening along the bottom.
+Place the right sides together and sew the two side panels and along the bottom, leaving a 6″ (15cm) opening along the bottom of the lining.
 This enables you to turn the bag right side out shortly.

-Box the corners as you did for the outer bag.
+Box the corners as you did for the outer fabric.

 Assemble the bag

 Press open the side seams of your outer bag, although not the leather part.
 Press open the side seams of the lining.
 Place the lining over the external bag so the right sides are facing each other.
 Pin all around.